Lach: Early life

-Lach was born in Brooklyn, New York and raised in suburban Rockland County.
+Lach was born in Brooklyn, New York.
 He learned to play classical piano at a young age, but turned to rock music after discovering punk bands like the Sex Pistols, the Clash, the Damned, and the Jam.
 Lach went to college but quickly dropped out to live in Las Vegas, resuming his education at Boston University, where he met his later bassist Geoffrey Notkin.

 Career

 Lach moved to Greenwich Village in New York City in 1983, looking to play the renowned Folk City club.
 Having been rejected by the club's bookers, who believed his music was too "punk", he moved to the Lower East Side, opening his own illegal after-hours club, the Fort.
 The opening of the Fort coincided with the New York City Folk Festival, so Lach held an event at his club called the New York Antifolk Festival, which remains a popular event in the East Village.

-In 1990, Lach put out his debut CD, Contender on the Goldcastle label.
-The album received rave reviews in the press and considerable radio play, but the record label folded three months later.
-Lach moved to San Francisco releasing an EP, Family Values Pack, containing "The Hillary Clinton Song" which aired on over 600 stations during Bill Clinton's first campaign.

-In 1993, Lach returned to New York City and started The Fort up again at The Sidewalk Cafe in the East Village, ushering in a new wave of anti-folk.
-In 1997 Lach started his own label, Fortified Records, and released, in conjunction with Shanachie Records, Lach's Antihoot: Live from the Fort.
-Fortified subsequently released downtown comedian Rick Shapiro's Unconditional Love, produced by Lach (1998) and Major Matt Mason USA's Me, Me, Me (2000).
-In 1999 Fortified released Lach's second album Blang!, produced by Richard Barone.

-September 18, 2001 saw the domestic release of Kids Fly Free, again produced by Richard Barone with a 16-page lyric booklet illustrated by Daniel Johnston.
-Tours of the UK by Lach and other NYC anti-folkers such as The Moldy Peaches, Hamell On Trial and Jeffrey Lewis sparked the beginnings of the UK scene, inspiring such British artists as Milk Kan, Filthy Pedro, David Cronberg's Wife, Sgt.
-Joe Buzzfuzz and Laura Marling.
-The 12 Bar Club began hosting monthly anti-folk nights called Blang!

-In 2002 Lach signed with the Agency Group as his exclusive European booking agent, and with Steve Hawkins as his tour manager.
-Track Records released Kids Fly Free in the UK on May 7.
-Lach was also featured on Antifolk Vol.1 (Rough Trade), compiled by The Moldy Peaches.